 For the love of entertainment

-I stumbled on The Accidental Tourist on TV a few years ago and thought I would tune in as a point of interest because I knew Geena Davis had won an Oscar for this movie.
-It didn’t last long because I thought the movie was kind of grating–especially every time Geena Davis was on screen.
+I stumbled on The Accidental Tourist on TV a few years ago.
+It didn’t last long because I thought the movie was kind of grating every time Geena Davis was on screen.
 I think I lasted about a half hour.
 I may revisit it someday to give it a fair(er) shake, but I think that experience says a lot.
 Revisiting the role a bit on YouTube reveals that she’s a fiercely protective mother with much more of an iron will than you might expect from a woman whose defining characteristic is ‘kooky,’ but I still just don’t see much there.
 Geena Davis has done better (particularly in A League of Thier Own and Thelma and Louise).

-Should have won in 1988: Sigourney Weaver’s comedically evil boss in Working Girl would have been a fine choice, but let’s not forget Michelle Pfeiffer was nominated for Dangerous Liaisons.
+Should have won in 1988: Sigourney Weaver’s evil boss in Working Girl would have been a fine choice, but let’s not forget Michelle Pfeiffer in Dangerous Liaisons.

-Jessica Lange is sweet as Dustin Hoffman’s romantic interest in Tootsie, but this is another role that feels rather slight in the grand scheme of things.
+Jessica Lange is sweet as Dustin Hoffman’s romantic interest in Tootsie, but this is another role that feels rather slight.
 At least she isn’t annoying.
 She’s a tender, unlucky-in-love soap opera actress who just wants the best for her son.
 She befriends Dorothy Michaels not knowing that it’s Dustin Hoffman in disguise.
 And when the big reveal comes, Lange makes it believable that she would be willing to take a swing at love with this overbearing actor who seems to genuinely love her.
 But the fact that she sells it doesn’t mean there’s much depth.
 At the end of the day, she’s still just a pretty face in a romantic comedy.
-Nothing more and nothing less.
+Lange has done much more.

 Should have won in 1982: Glenn Close for The World According to Garp.

 Mary Steenburgen puts her natural gifts for comedy to work as Lynda, the frustrated wife of the titular sad-sack Melvin.
-Melvin is off chasing the American dream and missing it while Lynda holds down a job as a stripper because she loves to dance.
-She also desperately tries to keep their finances under control, but that proves to be an impossible undertaking since Melvin seems determined to screw things up just when they seem to be getting ahead.
-Lynda could have easily been a cartoon character, but Steenburgen gives her humanity behind the laughs.
-When she gets fed up with Melvin and demands a divorce, you feel that she’s a woman at wit’s end.
-It’s a mean balance.
+Melvin is off chasing the American dream while Lynda holds down a job as a stripper because she loves to dance.
+She also desperately tries to keep their finances under control, but that proves to be an impossible undertaking since Melvin seems determined to screw things up.
+Lynda could have easily been a cartoon character, but Steenburgen gives her humanity.
+When she gets fed up with Melvin and demands a divorce, you genuinely feel that she’s a woman at wit’s end.

 Should have won in 1980: I could be swayed into believing that Cathy Moriarty deserved it for Raging Bull.

 By all rights, Peggy Ashcroft’s Mrs. Moore should be nothing more than a fusty, proper old English lady in a period piece.
 A lesser actress would have made Mrs. Moore talk like she’s speaking in fortune cookies, but Ashcroft makes E.M.
 Forster’s sublime prose come to life, whether admonishing her son to be kind to the natives in India or wondering whether or not we live in a godless universe.
-She gives an old lady heart and nerve, providing something of a moral center for the story to revolve around.
-E.M.
-Forster’s gorgeous novels should be impossible to bring to life onscreen, and yet it has been done twice.
+She gives an old lady heart and nerve, providing something of a moral center.

 Should have won in 1984: I’m okay with Ashcroft’s win.